 There are a number of other companies working on topically applied small molecules for the treatment of back-of-the-eye diseases.
-The three most advanced programs are Bayer AG's topical small molecule RTKI targeting the VEGF pathway in Wet-AMD patients, which is in Phase 2 clinical development, PanOptica Inc.'s molecule for treatment of retinal disease, which is in Phase 2 clinical development for the treatment of Wet AMD and DR, and Ohr Pharmaceutical Inc.'s squalamine, a small molecule anti-angiogenic drug for the treatment of Wet AMD, which is in Phase 3 clinical development.
+The two most advanced programs are PanOptica Inc.'s molecule for treatment of retinal disease, which is in Phase 2 clinical development for the treatment of Wet AMD and DR, and Ohr Pharmaceutical Inc.'s squalamine, a small molecule anti-angiogenic drug for the treatment of Wet AMD, which is in Phase 3 clinical development.